 Christ coming WITH His Bride: the most prophesied event in all of Scripture

 In great contrast to the imminency of Christ coming FOR His Bride is the most prophesied event in all of Scripture for which we are given multiple specific temporal relations to other events: the second phase of Christ’s Second Advent when He comes in the Day of the Lord WITH His Bride/army from heaven (e.g. Rev. 19:20-31).
-For example, we covered before the photograph above that Daniel’s 70th week ends with the destruction of the antichrist, and this will occur exactly seven years after he makes his covenant with many (Dan.9:27).

 <>< <>< <><

 One more point before we leave.
-Just in case you have not realized this yet, I will emphasize that our exaltation to the heavenly realms IS what precipitates the tribulation on earth below!
-Of course “the Christ” does not directly cause evil, but in finally being delivered from our persecution and sufferings in this world, the raptured Church will no longer be lampstands exposing what lies in the darkness, restraining lawlessness therein.
+Just in case you have not realized this yet, I will emphasize that the exaltation of Christ’s overcomers to the heavenly realms IS what precipitates the tribulation on earth below!
+Of course “the Christ” does not directly cause evil, but in finally being delivered from our persecution and sufferings in this world, the raptured church remnant will no longer be lampstands exposing what lies in the darkness, restraining lawlessness therein.
 No evil will be held back: remember, it was his vision of that fourth beast that absolutely terrified Daniel (review chapter 7).
 Never one to exaggerate, Jesus said, “There will be great distress, unequaled from the beginning of the world until now – and never to be equaled again.”
 (Matt.
 24:21).
 Recall the horrors of WWII and the Holocaust, and magnify this…

 We will end here, having just referred to the lampstands of Rev. 1:12,13, & 20.
-Next time, God-willing, we will address additional ways the Church is symbolized in The Revelation of Jesus Christ – that is, beyond the direct references to the churches in chapters 2 and 3.
+Next time, God-willing, we will address additional ways the church is symbolized in The Revelation of Jesus Christ – that is, beyond the direct references to the churches in chapters 2 and 3.

 God bless you deeply for your dedication to studying His word.